 Why?
 Media coverage of Brexit tends to assume that the British electorate fall into three categories: ardent Remainers, ardent Leavers, and “repentant Leavers” who are now persuaded that the UK should stay in the EU, or at least that there should be a second referendum.
 But there is also a sizeable fourth category, whose views are rarely aired: those who voted remain, often for purely pragmatic reasons, but who now think the least worst option is an orderly Brexit, with a deal.
 Living in the east Midlands I come across people like these quite frequently, but although polling is beginning to identify them their voices are seldom heard in the media.

 It is in this fourth category that I now find myself.
 I have never had any sympathy with ‘Lexiteers’, with their hackneyed prejudices against the EU for being a neo-liberal ‘bosses club’.
 Membership of the EU has been unquestionably good for Britain, and I deplore the little-England xenophobia, and in some cases outright racism, of the right-wing Brexiteers.
-In an ideal world, I wish that no referendum on EU membership had taken place in the first place.
+In an ideal world, I wish there hadn’t been a referendum on EU membership in the first place.
 There was, after all, no groundswell of public demand for one prior to 2016.
 David Cameron only called a referendum to appease UKIP and the Eurosceptic right of the Tory party.
 A stronger leader would have resisted their pressure.

 But rightly or wrongly a referendum did take place, and three of the four biggest parties fought the 2017 election on manifestos that committed them to respecting its result (it is often forgotten that even the Lib Dems’ manifesto stopped short of pledging to halt Brexit outright, pledging only to fight to stop a ‘Hard Brexit’).
 Those calling for a second referendum, or the cancellation of Brexit without one, are deluded if they think that the Pandora’s Box that Brexit has opened can be easily closed.
 I have yet to hear any convincing reply from those backing a second referendum about how a Remain win won’t simply prompt calls from Leavers for a third ‘best of three’ referendum.